 “He’s presided over a really significant expansion of Iranian ties across Latin America. … Ahmadinejad himself has played a very direct, personal role in that process,” said Steven Heydemann, who researched Iran’s alliances as part of his work as senior adviser for Middle East initiatives at the United States Institute of Peace.

-And it's no coincidence that Venezuela will be Ahmadinejad's first stop on his trip to the region -- his sixth as president.
+And it’s no coincidence that Venezuela will be Ahmadinejad’s first stop on next week’s trip to the region – his sixth as president.

 Despite their cultural differences, the two nations have found significant common ground: both are among the world’s top crude oil exporters, and their leaders have become strong allies united by a fierce opposition to what they view as U.S. imperialism.

-Even as he announced last week that Ahmadinejad's visit would go ahead as scheduled, Venezuelan President Hugo Chavez slammed the United States, saying that "tensions in the Persian Gulf have been growing in recent hours because of Yankee pressures," state-run VTV reported.
+Even as he announced that Ahmadinejad’s visit would go ahead as scheduled earlier this week, Venezuelan President Hugo Chavez slammed the United States, saying that “tensions in the Persian Gulf have been growing in recent hours because of Yankee pressures,” state-run VTV reported.